 Priority in our building regulations was placed on achieving lower, and lower U-values for each elemental area of the building fabric.
 This inevitably leads to lower levels of heat loss as a result of an increase of the insulation.
 However, the proportion of heat loss as a result of uncontrolled air leakage through the external envelope of the building has yet to be seriously addressed.
 Air leakage allows expensive heated air to escape from our homes and buildings.

-Therefore, the most cost effective means of reducing our heating bills and increasing energy efficiency in our homes is to decrease to level of uncontrolled ventilation in the living space.
-The only way to ensure this, is to build a fully and properly airtight structure, even if it is an extension to an existing building.
+Therefore, the most cost-effective means of reducing our heating bills and increasing energy efficiency in our homes is to decrease the level of uncontrolled ventilation in the living space.
+The only way to ensure this is to build a fully and properly airtight structure, even if it is an extension to an existing building.